sorinboia/nginx-experience-aws/guide/6controller.md

 17. Click on 'Add a route':

-> All URLs that start with /api assign work load "arcadia-app2".
+> All URLs that start with /api - assign the "arcadia-app2" workload
-> All URLs that start with /trading assign work load "arcadia-main".
+> All URLs that start with /trading - assign the "arcadia-main" workload

-> After adding each route click Save.
+After adding each route click Save.

-> When done click "Publish"
+When done click "Publish".

 Once the public API has been published we need to take the same procedure and do the same for the internal APIs that are accessing the Arcadia Backend service.